alanl279447/20210224-AlanLobo-NYCSchools/README.md

 In order to test the app, project need to be opened in android studios The project  can run directly on a simulator of your choice. whenever the app launches it will first check sql-lite if there is any data, else will fetch the School's Data from the City of New York websites API.
-Users can click on the searchView tp reveal a Search Bar in the toolbar bar.
+Users can click on the searchicon to reveal a Search Bar in the toolbar.
-User can use that search bar to search for schools.
+User can use that search bar to search/filter for schools.
 Users can click on a school of their choice which will lead them to the school details page..
-This action will present a new View Controller with the Selected Schools SAT Scores and other information.
+This action will present a new fragment with the selected Schools SAT Scores and other information.

 Possible Enhancements
 --------------